 Love and Death in Democracy (Contemporary Political Theory, 2020)

-This essay is my contribution to a critical exchange of ideas with David McIvor, Athena Athanasiou, Juliet Hooker and George Shulman.
+This essay is my contribution to a critical exchange of ideas with David McIvor, Athena Athanasiou, Juliet Hooker, and George Shulman.
 In it, I trace one influential line of argument in support of the claim that the capacity to mourn is required of democratic subjects.
 This line of thought is rooted in the assumption that sacrifice lies at the heart of democracy.
 It conceives of the democratic subject as a nearly powerless sovereign who must continually relinquish the desire to rule alone.
 I argue that this conception of the democratic subject and, correspondingly, of the nature of democratic sacrifice (i) obscures the basic fairness of the democratic arrangement; (ii) raises the worry that a discipline for loss would not only be difficult to acquire but intolerable; (iii) offers a dubious foundation for the claim that legacies of racial loss are collective losses (and, therefore, losses that we are to mourn collectively); and (iv) through associating democratic sacrifice and self-mastery with an internal struggle in the depths of the human heart, raises the worry that this sacrifice would promote suspicion (concerning one’s intentions, say) rather than trust, which the acknowledgment of sacrifice is supposed to promote on this line of thought.

-This essay is my contribution to a critical exchange of ideas with David McIvor, Athena Athanasiou, Juliet Hooker and George Shulman.
+This essay is my contribution to a critical exchange of ideas with David McIvor, Athena Athanasiou, Juliet Hooker, and George Shulman.
 In it, I trace one influential line of argument in support of the claim that the capacity to mourn is required of democratic subjects.
 This line of thought is rooted in the assumption that sacrifice lies at the heart of democracy.
 It conceives of the democratic subject as a nearly powerless sovereign who must continually relinquish the desire to rule alone.
 I argue that this conception of the democratic subject and, correspondingly, of the nature of democratic sacrifice (i) obscures the basic fairness of the democratic arrangement; (ii) raises the worry that a discipline for loss would not only be difficult to acquire but intolerable; (iii) offers a dubious foundation for the claim that legacies of racial loss are collective losses (and, therefore, losses that we are to mourn collectively); and (iv) through associating democratic sacrifice and self-mastery with an internal struggle in the depths of the human heart, raises the worry that this sacrifice would promote suspicion (concerning one’s intentions, say) rather than trust, which the acknowledgment of sacrifice is supposed to promote on this line of thought.

 Black Lives Matter or All Lives Matter?
 Color-blindness and Epistemic Injustice (Social Epistemology, 2018)